devinrosen/project1_group1/README.md

 ![alt text](https://github.com/devinrosen/project1_group1/blob/main/images/Correlation.png?raw=true)

-### Correlation Analysis
+##### Correlation Analysis

-According to the correlation heatmap graph:
-•	HPI and Inflation show a positive correlation, indicating that an increase in HPI is associated with an increase in Inflation.
+*	HPI and Inflation show a positive correlation, indicating that an increase in HPI is associated with an increase in Inflation.
-•	Monthly Supply and Interest rate display a positive correlation, meaning that when Monthly Supply increases, Interest rates also tend to increase.
+*	Monthly Supply and Interest rate display a positive correlation, meaning that when Monthly Supply increases, Interest rates also tend to increase.
-•	Monthly Supply and Inflation demonstrate a negative correlation, explaining that an increase in Monthly Supply is associated to a decrease in Inflation.
+*	Monthly Supply and Inflation demonstrate a negative correlation, explaining that an increase in Monthly Supply is associated to a decrease in Inflation.
-•	Monthly Supply and HPI show a negative correlation, suggesting that as Monthly Supply increases, HPI tends to decrease.
+*	Monthly Supply and HPI show a negative correlation, suggesting that as Monthly Supply increases, HPI tends to decrease.
-•	Interest Rate and Inflation reveal a negative correlation, indicating that an increase in Interest Rate is linked to a decrease in Inflation.
+*	Interest Rate and Inflation reveal a negative correlation, indicating that an increase in Interest Rate is linked to a decrease in Inflation.
-•	Interest rate and HPI have a negative correlation, indicating that when Interest rates increase, HPI tends to decrease.
+*	Interest rate and HPI have a negative correlation, indicating that when Interest rates increase, HPI tends to decrease.

+##### How do cycles in Inflation, Interest rates and housing inventories affect the costs of residential real estate since 1980?
+In 1980, as Interest rates were on the rise, they had a marginal positive effect on the Housing Price Index, Inflation, and Monthly Supply.
+However, in 1981, when Interest rates reached their peak, a negative impact was observed on Inflation and the Housing Price Index, although Monthly Supply continued to increase at a slower rate.
+Fast forward to 2010, with Interest rates at their lowest, Monthly Supply reached its peak, while both the Housing Price Index and Inflation experienced a decline.

 ## Residential Real Estate Value Compared to Economic Factors